What you can get

 What you'll gain

 Graduates of CAAHEP accredited medical assisting programs may be eligible to sit for the American Association of Medical Assistants Certification Examination to become Certified Medical Assistants.
-Employment opportunities include physicians’ offices, health maintenance organizations, health departments, and hospitals.
+Employment opportunities include physicians’ offices, health maintenance organizations and health departments.

 Apply on DCCC's website and meet with an enrollment counselor.